jennigorham/recsketch/README.md

 ## Requirements

-Python, cairo bindings for GObject (`sudo apt install python-gi-cairo`), ffmpeg if you want to use screen recording.
+Python, cairo bindings for GObject (see https://pygobject.readthedocs.io/en/latest/getting_started.html), ffmpeg if you want to use screen recording.

 ## Usage